modern day slavery

 - Participating in independent ethical trading audits by third party audit companies for the majority of first-tier manufacturing sites

-- AB Membership of Sedex, publishing all ethical audit outcomes and completion of self-assessment questionnaires for all first-tier manufacturing sites.
-Results are made visible to all our customers.
+- “The Company” will maintain AB Membership of Sedex, publishing all ethical audit outcomes and completion of self-assessment questionnaires which allows visibility of ethical audits for all first-tier manufacturing sites.
+Results are also made visible to all our customers.

 - Ensuring timely close off on Sedex of non-conformances identified during ethical audits